Literary anthologies, if they serve their purpose, should open up doors to the larger works of the writers featured within.

 Donahue's informed introduction can make one wince at times.
-Once again we're confronted with the hoary chestnut of Seattle shedding its "provincialism" as it produces a body of literature, Donahue writes, that has joined New York, San Francisco, Chicago, Boston, etc. "as one of the nation's great literary cities."
+Once again we're confronted with the hoary chestnut of Seattle shedding its "provincialism" as it produces a body of literature, Donahue writes, whereby it has joined New York, San Francisco, Chicago, Boston, etc. "as one of the nation's great literary cities."
 At least Donahue didn't bring up "world class."

 "Reading Seattle," like enjoying Seattle, is best negotiated without worrying about reputation.

 Some excerpts present situations that just happen to take place in Seattle.
 The strongest chapters give us the touch, smell, look and feel - the sheer physicality - of this place.